How Many Hours Is Part-Time in California?

 By contrast, exempt employees receive their full amount of base pay if they work any hours during a work period.

 You may ask how many hours is part-time in California?
 California law provides that part-time employees include anyone working less than 40 hours per week.
 But it can be different for independent contractors, if that's you, we wrote a blog about those laws.

 Non-exempt hourly employees have the right to earn overtime pay.

-Employees may earn overtime if they work more than eight hours in one day or more than 40 hours per week.
+Employees may earn overtime if they work over eight hours in one day or over 40 hours per week.